cdeliivanov/cse15l-lab-reports/lab-report-3.md

 biomed/gb-2003-4-7-r46.txt:        from human brain glioblastoma.
 Our study examined the biomed/gb-2003-4-7-r46.txt:          U118 brain glioblastoma cell line were cultured at 37°C
 ```
-We specify that the grep command is of the -w type and specify that we are searching for the word "glioblastoma" in files any of the biomed.
+We specify that the grep command is of the -w type and specify that we are searching for the word "glioblastoma" within biomed.
 Here it returns the file and line the word is found in.

 ## -n Command
 The -n command prints the line number of each line that contains the searched word.
-This is useful if we want to track down the specific location of the word we are searching and seeing how all the instances are distributed throughout the file.
+This is useful if we want to track down the specific location of the word we are searching and seeing how all the instances are distributed throughout the files.

 ```
 christydeliivanov@christys-air-2 technical % grep -n "glioblastoma" biomed/*.txt